-1794, "unfruitful, futile," from Latin otiosus "having leisure or ease, unoccupied, idle, not busy" (source of French oiseux, Spanish ocioso, Italian otioso), from otium "leisure, free time, freedom from business," of unknown origin.
+1794, "unfruitful, futile," from Latin otiosus "having leisure or ease, unoccupied, idle, not busy" (source of French oiseux, Spanish ocioso, Italian otioso), from otium "leisure, free time, freedom from business," a word of unknown origin.
 Meaning "at leisure, idle" is recorded from 1850.
 Compare Latin phrase otium cum dignitate "leisure with dignity."
-Earlier adjective in English was otious- "at ease" (1610s), and Middle English had noun otiosity (late 15c.).
+Earlier adjective in English was otious "at ease" (1610s), and Middle English had noun otiosity (late 15c.).